Last updated on 2026-03-12

 Career Options

-Graduates of the User Experience (UX) Design program can pursue a variety of career paths in Canada, including:
+Graduates of the User Experience Design program can pursue a variety of career paths in Canada, including:

 - Interaction Designer: Focuses on creating engaging interfaces and experiences for users across digital platforms.